n6ai/minze/docs/guide/advanced-syntax-highlighting.md

 ### [Minze VS Code Extension](https://marketplace.visualstudio.com/items?itemName=n6ai.minze-vscode)

-Minze VS Code extension adds auto-highlighting to `html` and `css` class properties/methods defined as arrow functions.
+Minze VS Code extension adds auto-highlighting to class methods defined as arrow functions starting with `html` and `css` keyword.
 Additionally you can manually prefix any template literals with `/*html*/` to highlight HTML code inside them, or `/*css*/` to highlight CSS code.

 **Example**